We’ve come a long way since the days of Excel 1.0, the world’s first graphical user interface (GUI) spreadsheet.

 The signature benefit of Coda is its customization abilities.
 Businesses can build a tool that meets the requirements of any project, workflow, or task without needing to invest in costly enterprise software licenses.
 Plus, Coda integrates with numerous apps for smooth, automated data transfer.

 But Coda isn’t the only option.
-We found six alternatives on the market that might be even better for your company.
+We found eight alternatives on the market that might be even better for your company.

 JotForm Tables may be a fresh face among no-code spreadsheet-database hybrid apps, but there’s no doubt it’s a force to be reckoned with.